Skip to main content

 3. Repeating a Course

-When students repeat a course, the most recent grade earned will be used in computing the cumulative GPA.
-Prior to spring of 1995, an "R" replaced the earlier grade on a student’s transcript.
-Beginning in the spring of 1995, the "R" was no longer used.
-The original grade now remains on the transcript with a special "E" indicator, which will exclude the grade from the cumulative GPA.
-The most recent grade will have an "I" indicator, which includes the grade in the cumulative GPA.
-Students cannot use Advanced Standing Credit to repeat a course.
-A "W" grade will not be marked as a repeat, changed, or removed from the transcript.
+When a student repeats a course, the most recent grade earned will be used in computing the cumulative GPA.
+Prior to spring of 1995, when a student repeated a course, the earlier grade was replaced with an “R” on the student’s transcript.
+Use of the “R” grade was discontinued thereafter.
+Now, the original grade remains on the transcript with a special “E” indicator, indicating that the grade is excluded from the cumulative GPA.
+The most recent grade will have an “I” indicator, indicating that the grade is included in the cumulative GPA.
+A “W” grade will not be treated as a repeat, changed, or removed from the transcript.
+Advanced Standing Credit obtained after a student receives a grade in a course will not be treated as a repeat of the course, and the original grade will not be excluded from the cumulative GPA.

 4. Grade Points